SAP-samples/teched2021-IIS161/README.md

 ## Overview

 This session provides a complete Demo lesson with insights into SAP Enterprise Threat Detection, and how it helps to protect your SAP landscape.
+The PDF document in this folder provides the presentation which will be given in the session.

 ## Requirements